Financial reports

 This is a common issue as cities have not traditionally budgeted for asset amortization out of operating budgets but have used capital reserve contributions instead.

-On the water and wastewater side, an operating surplus historically allows for capital replacement needs based on current replacement value.
+On the water and wastewater side, there has historically been an operating surplus, which allows for capital replacement needs based on current replacement value.

 Economic growth

 With limited land for brand-new developments, Waterloo relies on intensification for continued economic growth.
-This means new buildings are usually constructed in already built areas.
+This means new buildings are usually constructed in areas that are already built up.

 Measurement